PTA History

 Washington State PTA Today

-The Washington State PTA (WSPTA) is the oldest and largest volunteer child advocacy association in Washington state.
+Washington State PTA (WSPTA) is the oldest and largest volunteer child advocacy association in Washington state.
 It is an innovative, forward-thinking, effective, global community.
-It includes over 100,000 members in over 830 PTAs.
+It includes over 80,000 members in nearly 800 PTAs.
 The organization is a vibrant, active association of people from all walks of life and backgrounds, working together toward a common vision to make every child’s potential a reality.
 Our efforts toward that vision include:

 - The Reflections® Program that gives thousands of children each year the opportunity to express themselves through the arts